How to Rank on ChatGPT: The 2026 Guide to AI Search Visibility

 2. Lead every important page with a clear, extractable answer

-This is the highest-leverage on-page move, and the data is unusually consistent.
+This is the highest-leverage on-page move, and it follows directly from how ChatGPT retrieves.

 There is far more craft here than one section can hold, including answer-capsule structure, original-data signals, and review-profile effects.
 For the full tactical playbook, read our deep-dive on how to get cited by ChatGPT.
 It is the detailed companion to this principle.